Example letters from primary and secondary schools

 Letter announcing a joint commitment across primary and secondary schools in the Barnet borough to go smartphone-free.

-Letter announcing collective action by 68 primary and secondary schools in Buckinghamshire, implementing a smartphone ban from the start of new school year.
+Letter announcing collective action by 45 primary and secondary schools, implementing a no-smartphone-on-site policy from the start of new school year.

 [.style-link]St Albans Cluster[.style-link]